Getting Your Teeth Into Dental SEO

 Provide relevant imagery and videos

-Ensure to give people a good idea of what your business looks like by offering pictures of the company, as well as any relevant pictures of staff.
+Ensure to give people a good idea of what your business looks like by offering pictures of the company and relevant pictures of staff.
+Videos can show the process and facilities more clearly.
+Dental clients often have anxiety and fear, so a well-made video can put them at ease.

 Get and manage customer reviews and testimonials